China's Bright Dairy recalls cheese product for babies -paper

 China's milk industry is struggling to restore consumer confidence after a series of scandals, the worst of which was in 2008 when milk and infant formula laced with the industrial chemical melamine killed at least six children and made nearly 300,000 ill.

-The Shanghai Daily said the dairy firm will face penalties for changing its formula without authorization and that all supermarkets and convenience stores in the city have been told to remove the cheese product from their shelves.
+The Shanghai Daily said the dairy firm will face penalties for changing its formula without authorisation and that all supermarkets and convenience stores in the city have been told to remove the cheese product from their shelves.

 A spokesman for Bright Dairy and representatives for the Shanghai government were not immediately available for comment.